AlexisBonamyGreau/TWIC_Rest_Server/README.md

 # TWIC_Rest_Server

+## Server

+Once the server launched, you can access to the main page with the address http://localhost:8080/home

 ## API Villes

 This is a Java-based API that exposes CRUD operations on a database of French cities.